roadsnail/Pi-ve/README.md

 * The Hive Active components, the SLT (Thermostat) and SLR2 (Boiler Controller), are easily obtained used from the usual places.
 The Hive Active hub is not required as this will be replaced by the Raspberry Pi.
 *Although the above picture shows the older thermostat (SLT2).
 A newer SLT3 may be used instead.*

 * A Pi Zero W was a freebie when I subscribed to the excellent MagPi magazine.
 See https://magpi.raspberrypi.org/.
-Alternatively these are readily available as a kit including case and a USB OTG Host cable.
+Alternatively, these are readily available as a kit including a case and a USB OTG Host cable.

 * A Zigbee USB dongle - I used the ubiquitous CC2531 Zigbee board and programmed it with Koenkk firmware.
 The picture above shows one of these modules with an antenna enclosed in a USB shell (red) that I had in my parts bin.